httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This document uses the Augmented BNF defined in [RFC5234] and updated by [RFC7405].

-The terms Dictionary, List, sf-dictionary, dict-member, member-key, member-value, sf-integer and sf-binary are imported from
+The terms Dictionary, List, Byte Sequence, sf-dictionary, sf-integer and sf-binary are imported from
 {{!STRUCTURED-FIELDS=RFC8941}}.

 The definitions "representation", "selected representation", "representation